A man looking at a phone

 What can I use the My Telstra app for?

-The My Telstra App is the most useful way to check your information, update your billing details, recharge your plan and pay your bill.
-Here, you can check your billing information and consider any potential add-ons.
-No matter whether you’re a postpaid or prepaid customer, you can use this app to check your usage.
+The My Telstra App is a useful way to check your information, update your billing details, recharge your plan and pay your phone bills.
+Through the app, you can check your billing information and consider any potential add-ons.
+Whether you’re a postpaid or prepaid customer, you can use the app to check your usage.
 You can download the app on the iOS store or Google Play store.

-In short, you can do this with the My Telstra App:
+Here’s an overview of what you can do through the My Telstra App:

 • Display recent payments and payment information